cevv-be/Condor-simu/README.md

 ![DashBoard Capture](./dash.png)

 Each seat enjoys a 10" LCD screen (1920x1200) as a dynamic dashboard.
-Both dashboards are mirros of eah other thanks to an HDMI splitter.
+Both dashboards are mirrors of eah other thanks to an HDMI splitter.

 The dashboard is build using the nice G3 (https://github.com/patricksurry/g3) library.
 An Html/javascript page is loaded in a browser (*Chrome*) set to fill the dashboard screen.
 The javascript will fetch the metrics repeatidly from the udp2json program.